nunogit/scholia-junit-selenium/README.md

 **Loaded/Failed Iframe Widgets**

 This metric counts the number of failed/rendered iframe widgets.
 This metric is rather poor since we test a limited set of pages (the most problematic / most used ones).
-Despite this it can give valuable information when comparing different setups of scholia. //It allows a quic
+Despite this it can give valuable information when comparing different setups of scholia.

 ---